 It starts out more as a B-movie horror film, but I think it progressively gets better (and scarier).
 There are a lot of dead bodies in this story—more than I’d ever think possible, especially in a YA horror novel.
 And they are explicitly gruesome, so if you’re squeamish, I would proceed with caution.
 My stomach churned.
 It was amazing.
 My only issue was that I didn’t think the killer’s reason for killing was very creative.
 It seemed unrealistic.
 But that’s okay, I wasn’t truly expecting some sophisticated literature, here.

+Who knew YA could be so gruesome?
+Especially YA written by Stephanie Perkins, author of the Anna and the French Kiss series.
+I didn’t expect much from this horror/thriller but found myself devouring it with fear and excitement.
 If you’re looking for a quick thrill, this is definitely a good book to pick up.
 I almost wish I would have saved it for Halloween!
 I really got caught up in the story, and I won’t forget to do a house check ever again.
 That’s for sure.

 — “I guess you never really know what’s going on inside someone else’s head.”